Moving Towards a Cashless System

 “Cashless payment systems eliminate the need of looking for change, which often takes times.
 It also gives me more time to focus on the food if people choose to use the QR code system.”
 Also, he said compared to credit cards or NETS, mobile payment providers often lower the transaction fee to zero when the merchant has just started using the system.
 After the first year of so, transaction costs will remain low.
 “These incentives encourage me to use it more,” added Tan.

-On the downside, he said the cashless system is not yet popular and not used as much by consumers.
+On the downside, he said the cashless system is not yet popular for consumers at large.
 He said many people still choose to pay by cash.
 “It may be because they have to download an app, or because they are unaware that they can use it.
 I also do not have much time to encourage them to use QR code to pay.”
 Suppliers also prefer to be paid in cash and to make their supplier payments, hawkers rely on cash payments from their customers.

 For cashless systems to be fully embraced they need to be used for all transactions, not just those from customers.
 For those who are starting up their business in Singapore, it would be best to immediately opt for this cashless payment rather than be forced to implement it later.

-According to country head of personal financial services at United Overseas Bank Singapore Jacquelyn Tan, electronic payments, both digital and mobile, have grown in the past year.
-She said transactions have grown about 25% from year to year and within that arena, there are contactless payments that can take across different form factors of plastics, wearables and mobile phones.
+Jacquelyn Tan is the country head of personal financial services at United Overseas Bank Singapore.
+According to her, electronic payments, both digital and mobile, have grown in the past year.
+She said transactions have grown about 25% from year to year and within that arena.
+Also, there are contactless payments that can take across different form factors of plastics, wearables and mobile phones.
 “That has grown about 120% year-on-year, while there was a decrease in over-the-counter cheques and cash payments by about 15%,” she added.

 Considering the multitude of options for such contactless or mobile payment systems, the market has become very fragmented and this has led to consumers’ slow adoption of such payment methods.
 For example, Grab launched their GrabPay e-wallet at hawker centres on November 2.
-Grab has launched the service in 25 restaurants as well as in hawker stalls in the Central Business District (CBD) and Bishan area.
-It says it hopes to on-board 1,000 merchants in Singapore by end of the year.
+Grab has launched the service in 25 restaurants.
+There are also hawker stalls in the Central Business District (CBD) and Bishan area.
+It says it hopes to onboard 1,000 merchants in Singapore by end of the year.

 One problem is different stalls operate mobile payment systems from different providers, and this makes it difficult for consumers as they have to download different apps accordingly.
 This also lead to more confusion and concerns about security as well.
-One way of overcoming this is perhaps the introduction of PayNow, which is a collaboration between all the major Singapore based banks.
-If there is one unified payment system adopted by all merchants, the transition to a cashless future will be more seamless.
+One way of overcoming this is perhaps the introduction of PayNow.
+It is in collaboration between all the major Singapore based banks.
+If there is one payment system for all merchants, the transition to a cashless future will be more seamless.
 China is a prime example of this.

-Chinese consumers can go on for weeks or even months without needing cash as everything is done with WeChat Pay and AliPay.
-In China, consumers open the “wallet” on their app and they can display a QR code for vendors, who will then scan the code.
-The transaction is then completed.
+Chinese consumers can go on for weeks or even months without needing cash.
+This is due to the availability of WeChat Pay and AliPay.
+In China, consumers open the “wallet” on their app where they display a QR code for vendors, who will scan the code.
+The transaction is then successful.
 Consumers also have the option of scanning the vendor’s QR code and then entering the amount.
 Even street food stalls accept payment from both of these apps.